Perdue lags Kemp in fundraising in Georgia governor's race

 Republican State Sen. Bruce Thompson of White raised $71,000 for his primary challenge against Republican Labor Commissioner Mark Butler, boosting his cash pile to $197,000, while Butler raised $14,000 and ended with nearly $106,000 in cash.

-Democrat Nicole Horn of Atlanta raised $122,000 and ended with $79,000 in cash.
-Democratic state Sen. Lester Jackson of Savannah and state Rep William Boddie of East Point hadn’t filed as of Tuesday morning.
+Democrat Nicole Horn of Atlanta raised $122,000 and ended with $79,000 in cash, while state Rep William Boddie of East Point raised $117,000 and had $111,000 in cash.
+Democratic state Sen. Lester Jackson of Savannah and hadn’t filed as of Tuesday.

 AGRICULTURE COMMISSIONER